- What do thieves steal from cars? Electronics, cell phones, wallets, purses, cash, tools, car registration and insurance information.

 - Park your vehicle in a garage, if possible, or a well-lit and well-traveled area close to your home.
 Avoid parking on the street or in dark areas.

 - Remove garage door remote controls from vehicles parked outside.
 If not removed, the thief may find your home address on documents and use the remote control to enter your garage.

-- Install a manual steering-wheel collar
+- Add an immobilizing device, such as a fuse cut-off or kill switch.
+Install a manual steering-wheel collar

 to prevent your steering wheel from turning, or a steering wheel-brake

 pedal lock.
 The Club can only be removed with a key or by cutting the

 steering wheel.
 Some alarms also disable the vehicle starter or

 ignition.
 Many insurance companies will discount premiums to owners